Linuxander/linuxander/README.md

 ### Hi, I'm Alexander!

-I'm a Senior DevOps Engineer with 17 years of experience in software development and integration/deployment automation.
+I'm a Senior DevOps Engineer with 17 years of experience in software development and automating code integration & deployments.
 Companies have hired me to bring complex projects to life and improve existing ones.
-Last year, I made the exciting decision to leave my corporate role for professional growth and immersed myself in the cloud technologies I love.
+Last year, I made the exciting decision to prioritize my professional growth by leaving my corporate role and immersing myself with the cloud technologies I love.

 - 👔 I am on a mission to find a job opportunity with a company that values experience, continuous learning, and dedication.
 - 🚀 Every day I am refining my technical skills in either Web Development, RESTful API, CI/CD, or Infrastructure-as-Code.